 - I have flexibility around my arrangements and can cancel my trip up to two hours before departure with no questions asked.

-- When cancelling my itinerary I have the peace of mind that I will receive a refund of at least 80% of the costs.
+- When cancelling my itinerary I have the peace of mind that I will receive a refund of 80% of the costs.